MariahCasciola/single-player-tick-tac-toe/docs/plan.md

 ## Breaking down logic

-+ Pressing Start chooses if the player is "X" or "O".
++ Page loading chooses if the player is "X" or "O".

 + Program will place an letter in a random blank spot.

-+ Program waits for single-player to select start.
++ Program waits for single-player to make a move.

 + Check for win conditions.

 + There are 8 combinations for three in a row.

-+ Check for lose conditions.

-+ Such as no three in a row.
++ Check for lose conditions, such as no three in a row.

 + All 9 spots have been filled without three in a row.

-+ Restart/New Game button renders with a win or a loss.
-(Oho, ho, three in a row)

 ## Completed Tasks